Do not hesitate to contact us. Our travel advisors will be glad to answer any questions you may have.

-This bike tour of Alsace starts in downtown Strasbourg.
-Before you meet your trip leaders, take the time to visit La Petite France, a typical quarter.
+Meet in downtown Strasbourg, which is famous for the Strasbourg Cathedral and the Petite France.
 For your first ride of the week, transfer to Westhoffen, a fortified city and also the cherry capital of Alsace.
 Begin with a light lunch as you’re served local delicacies before a brief introduction to the week.
 Then, you travel along the Vosges mountain, a massif with rounded summits and you cycle through orchards, vines and cherry-trees.
-End your day in Obernai, a medieval town with half-timbered houses and also former property of the Dukes of Alsace.
+End your day in Obernai, a medieval town with half-timbered houses.
 In the evening, eat at an acclaimed restaurant just minutes from your hotel.

 Today’s Ride: 17 miles with 800 feet of climbing

-Today, touring Alsace features breathtaking landmarks and amazing wines.
+Today, you’re guaranteed to try vin d’Alsace, a famous white wine.
 This morning, you travel to Ottrott, a wine village famous for its Pinot Noir red wine, “Rouge d’Ottrott”.
 Pedal to Rosheim, notable for its beautiful 12th century romanesque St. Peter and St. Paul’s Church.
-In the afternoon, you ride back to Obernai before you tour a family run winery since 1732.
+In the afternoon, you ride back to Obernai before you tour a family run winery, Robert Blanck since 1732.
 There, you taste some of the finest wines of Alsace: Sylvaner, Riesling and Gewürztraminer.
 In the evening, stroll the cobblestone streets of Obernai, a village at the foot of the Mont Sainte-Odile before dinner on your own in town.

 Today’s Ride: 28 miles with 2,900 feet of climbing